 TIP: Use WAV for reuse in FL Studio Mobile and other DAW software.
 Use MP3 for music distribution and listening.

-Destination - The destinations shown will depend on your device and operating system (they will be shown AFTER you set 'Send to...' and THEN tap SAVE).
+SEND - The destinations shown will depend on your device and operating system (they will be shown AFTER you set 'SEND' and THEN tap SAVE).
 Examples include: email, online cloud storage and internal folders.